Swim Against the Tide

 Swim Against the Tide is the third extended play by the English indie pop act The Japanese House, released on 11 November 2016 through Dirty Hit.
-The EP's first two songs — "Swim Against the Tide" and "Face Like Thunder" — were released as singles before the EP's release.
-The EP peaked at number 12 on Billboard's Heatseekers album.
+The EP's first two songs—"Swim Against the Tide" and "Face Like Thunder"—were released as singles before the EP's release.
+The EP peaked at number 12 on Billboards Heatseekers albums chart.

 Background

 The EP's lead single "Face Like Thunder" was written before the release of The Japanese House's debut album Pools to Bathe In, and was adapted for inclusion in Swim Against the Tide.
 Bain has stated that the inspiration for EP's final track, titled "Leon", came from the 1994 French film Léon: The Professional, and is based on the perspective of Matilda, a character from the film, after she had grown up.

 Promotion

 The EP's first single, "Face Like Thunder", was released the day after its premiere on Annie Mac's BBC Radio 1 show as the EP's lead single.
 "Swim Against the Tide", the EP's title track, was released as a single on 24 October 2016.
 "Good Side In", the final single from Swim Against the Tide was released on 31 October 2016 and premiered on Zane Lowe's "World Record" on Beats 1.
 The full EP was released on 11 November 2016.